Issue Your First Ethereum Transaction

 - Click FINISH to create the project namespace.

-- At the moment, this is simply an empty contract project namespace with an "import from Github" configuration.
+- What is generated is an empty App project namespace with an "import from Github" configuration.
 We now need to populate it with some source code.
-Click the NEW COMPILATION button in the upper right portion of your screen.
+Click the CREATE NEW VERSION button in the upper right portion of your screen.

 Now we need to populate the required fields to generate our first compilation.
 We're going to use Kaleido's publicly available SimpleStorage smart contract for this example.
 It's a trivially simple piece of source code, with a single uint global variable -